fncbook/fnc/book/leastsq/house.md

     % \]
     % Note that we never inverted $A$, $R$ or $Q$ because they are rectangular.

-7. ⌨ Modify [`qrfact`](function-qrfact) so that the loops in lines 18--23 are removed.
+7. ⌨ Modify {numref}`Function {number}<function-qrfact>` so that the loops in lines 18--23 are removed.
 In other words, update the matrices `A` and `Q` with a single statement for each.
 Test your code against the original code on an example to verify it.

 8. Another algorithmic technique for orthogonally introducing zeros into a matrix is the   *Givens rotation*.
 Given a 2-vector $[\alpha\, \beta]$, it defines an angle $\theta$ such that